whispersofzephyr/favolinkhub-site/docs/index.md

 Maintained by **Favo** and **Maya** (Doctor of Credit).

-Curated referral links with notes based on ongoing tracking.
+Curated referral links with notes and tips.

 Questions or clarifications:
 [**contact@favolinkhub.com**](mailto:contact@favolinkhub.com)